 It is not known whether nintedanib passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.

 Your doctor will perform blood tests to make sure you do not have conditions that would prevent you from safely using nintedanib.

 Nintedanib is usually taken 2 times per day, every 12 hours.
 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Take with food and a full glass of water.

 Do not crush or chew a nintedanib capsule.
-Swallow it whole to avoid a bitter taste.
+Swallow it whole.